Global Economic Prospects

 Setting the Stage to Accelerate Growth

 Although individual policy interventions play a role in improving the prospects for increased investment and growth, the research shows that what really makes a difference is a carefully sequenced, country-specific set of macroeconomic and structural policies.
-Meanwhile, at the global level, policies should focus on safeguarding trade, supporting green and digital transitions, delivering debt relief, and improving food security.
-Stronger international cooperation on global policies can also help small states (those with a population of around 1.5 million or smaller), as they tend to be at higher risk for debt distress than other countries, and face climate-related natural disasters at a frequency eight times the average of other developing economies.
+Meanwhile, at the global level, policies should focus on strengthening trade relationships, supporting green and digital transitions, delivering debt relief, and improving climate adaptation.

-These are major themes and messages from the 2024 Global Economic Prospects reports and related macroeconomic research by the World Bank.
+These are major themes and messages from the Global Economic Prospects reports and related macroeconomic research by the World Bank.
 Click on each card to learn more and access related publications.

 Public investment and sound fiscal policy are powerful ways to accelerate private investment and promote economic growth